developermkarim/My-All-Readme-Docs-Files/laravel-problem-solving-by-docs.md

 ## Illuminate\Support\Facades
 ---
+`Illuminate\Support\Facades` is a namespace in Laravel that provides a convenient way to access various services and components of the Laravel framework.
+Facades are a design pattern used to provide a simplified and expressive interface to complex systems.
+In Laravel, facades allow you to access services and components without needing to create instances manually or resolve dependencies.

 Certainly, here are complex problems and solutions with definitions and code examples for each of the Laravel facades within `Illuminate\Support\Facades`:

 ### Problem 1: Using the `Classes` Facade